santanuroul123/argocd-in-one-shot/Bonus_https_hosting_argocd/README.md

 ```

 This command will:
-- 🗑️ Delete all applications and pods
+- Delete all applications and pods
-- 🗑️ Remove node groups and EC2 instances
+- Remove node groups and EC2 instances
-- 🗑️ Delete VPC, subnets, and networking components
+- Delete VPC, subnets, and networking components
-- 🗑️ Remove load balancers and security groups
+- Remove security groups etc. related to the cluster
-- ⚡ Complete cleanup in 10-15 minutes
+- Complete cleanup in 10-15 minutes

 ---